Toxin Name κ-theraphotoxin-Gr2b

 Toxin Group Theraphotoxin

-Description The toxin inhibits voltage-gated potassium channels from the archaebacterium Aeropyrum pernix by binding to the voltage sensor paddle (S3-S4 helices).
+Description The toxin inhibits voltage-activated potassium channels from the archaebacterium Aeropyrum pernix by binding to the voltage sensor paddle (S3-S4 helices).
 The toxin exerts its effect by partitioning into the lipid membrane with the preferred location of the toxin being the membrane/water interface.
-Based on very close homology with κ-TRTX-Gr2a and κ-TRTX-Ps2b, the toxin also likely to be a weak blocker of mechanosensitive channel and a high-affinity blocker of mammalian Kv4.2 and Kv4.3 channels.
+Based on very close homology with κ-theraphotoxin-Gr2a and κ-theraphotoxin-Ps1b, the toxin also likely to be a weak blocker of mechanosensitive channel and a high-affinity blocker of mammalian Kv4.2 and Kv4.3 channels.

 Discovered 2004